 Once the young woman has completed the screening and baseline assessment, she will be randomized to the intervention or control arm using an algorithm developed by the statistical and data management center.
 Randomization will be stratified by village, with the goal of achieving a balanced randomization within each village.
 We will use an envelope system.
 Envelopes will be numbered sequentially and blocked so that balance is achieved within each block.
 In the pilot study girls indicated that they wanted to be able to choose their envelope (rather than take the next sequentially numbered envelope).
 Therefore, on each randomization day a subset of the envelopes that have been created for that village - corresponding to one or more blocks - will be offered to the participants.
 A participant may choose any of the envelopes offered.
 Any envelopes that remain unused at the end of the day will be included in the subset of envelopes offered on the next randomization day at that village.
-Thus, any imbalances that are created by allowing the girls to choose their envelope; details will be included in the SSP.
+Thus, any imbalances that are created by allowing the girls to choose their envelope will be self-correcting.
+Site staff will be blind to the randomization assignment within each envelope; details will be included in the SSP.